A Dimension-Agnostic Bootstrap Anderson-Rubin Test For Instrumental Variable Regressions: Monte Carlo Simulations

-\textbf{Power Properties:} Figure \ref{figure:Hausman_final} reports the power curves for $10,40,160$ and $300$ IVs, respectively.
-The power curve for $1$ IV is reported in Figure \ref{figure:Hausman_K_1} of Appendix \ref{section:additional_simulation_results}.
-Three remarks are in order.
-First, the power curves of different tests are similar for a smaller number of instruments (e.g., $K=1,10$).
-However, for the cases with a larger $K$ (e.g., $K=40,160$), the power of both classical $\rm AR$ and $\rm CT$ tests is relatively low.
-Second, $\rm JAR_{\rm std}$ and $\rm RJAR$ have the same power curves for $K \in \{1, 10, 40, 160\}$, because the chosen regularizer $\gamma_n^*$ based on \eqref{eq:gamma_star} equals zero under the current DGP.
-In addition, the power of $\rm JAR_{\rm std}$ and $\rm RJAR$ become relatively low as the number of instruments becomes large (e.g., $K=40,160$, and also $K=300$ for $\rm RJAR$).
-Third, the power curves of $\rm JAR_{\rm cf}$ are similar to those of $\rm JAR_{\rm std}$, but with higher rejections under the null.
-Fourth, for the current DGP, the $\rm BCCH$ test typically has good power performance for $\beta <0$ but its power can be relatively low for $\beta > 0$.
-Fifth, the power curves of the BS test are much higher than the other tests when $K=40, 160,$ and $300$.
-Overall, our test has the best power properties among the seven tests.
+\textbf{Power Properties:} Figures \ref{figure:Hausman_final_a_b} and \ref{figure:Hausman_final_c_d} report the power curves for $10,40,160,$ and $300$ IVs, respectively.
+The power curve for $2$ IVs is reported in Figure \ref{figure:Hausman_K_1} in the Supplemental Appendix.
+Several remarks are in order.
+First, $\rm JAR_{\rm std}$ and $\rm RJAR$ have the same power curves for $K \in \{2, 10, 40, 160\}$, because RJAR's chosen regularizer $\gamma_n^*$ equals zero under the current DGP.
+Additionally, the power of $\rm JAR_{\rm std}$ and $\rm RJAR$ become relatively low as the number of IVs becomes large (e.g., $K=40,160$, and also $K=300$ for $\rm RJAR$).
+Second, the power curves of $\rm JAR_{\rm cf}$ are similar to those of $\rm JAR_{\rm std}$, but with higher rejections under the null.
+Third, for the cases with a larger $K$ (e.g., $K=40,160$), the power of the classical $\rm AR$, $\rm CT$, $\rm LM$, $\rm AS$ and $\rm JK$ tests is relatively low (some also suffer from serious size distortions).
+Fourth, the $\rm JK$ test has relatively low power with $10$ and $40$ IVs, but relatively good power with 160 and 300 IVs.
+Its size distortions are also small when the number of IV is large.
+Fifth, for the current DGP, $\rm BCCH$ typically has good power performance for $\beta <0$ but its power can be relatively low for $\beta > 0$.
+Overall, our BS test has the best power properties, with its power curves much higher than the other test in many cases.